Activities and Meetings Tides and Weather Safety and Regulations, Storm Preparation Useful Links to other Web Sites For Sale Bulletin Board

 One stick would completely cover a hole patch of nearly one foot square.
 With a couple of sticks, some plywood paneling, and a couple hours of cure time, you have the makings of a hull redesign.

 I have not actually tested this product.
 And don't want to, but I do want to be prepared.
-If you are interested, visit http://www.idigpig.com/ and click on the Hobbies... >Boating link on the left side.
+If you are interested, visit http://www.newpig.com/ and choose your product.
 If you order, please mention Squeal # E280 so my niece gets credit for the sales lead.

 Note: I have known about this company, especially for their NewPig Hazardous Material containment products, for many years.